-ARTIST ROOMS Louise Bourgeois, A Woman Without Secrets is currently showing at Scottish National Gallery of Modern Art, see a short video about the exhibition here on their website.
+ARTIST ROOMS Louise Bourgeois: A Woman Without Secrets was previously shown at Scottish National Gallery of Modern Art, see a short video about the exhibition here on their website.

-All of Louise Bourgeois’s art and writings are © The Easton Foundation
+All of Louise Bourgeois’ artworks and writings are © The Easton Foundation

 Louise Bourgeois, 10 AM IS WHEN YOU COME TO ME, 2006 (detail).
 Etching, watercolor, pencil, gouache on paper, 20 pages, each about: 37.1 x 89.5 cm.
 ARTIST ROOMS Tate and National Galleries of Scotland.
 Lent by the Artist Rooms